 Not complying with the most basic of hygienic habits is another major cause of acne after shaving.
 People often use dirty tools and towels.
 After each shave, all items should be thoroughly washed in hot water and disinfected.
 We should mention, though it should be common knowledge, that personal hygiene tools, especially the razor should never be shared.
 The razor you use for your face should not be used for on any other part of the body.

-To sum it all up, and for those who TL;DR’d this text, in order to effectively eliminate post-shaving irritations, redness and rashes, seek the cause of its existence, then correct the underlying habits that lead to it.
+To sum it all up, in order to effectively eliminate post-shaving irritations, redness and rashes, seek the cause of its existence, then correct the underlying habits that lead to it.
 If the cause is detected first, then its consequences are easily manageable.
 You can use for this purpose some professional or popular remedies.
 If everything is done correctly, the daily ritual of shaving becomes a pleasant and useful procedure.